quarkslab/kdigger/README.md

 ### Capabilities

-Capabilities list all capabilities in all sets and displays dangerous capabilities in red.
+Capabilities lists all capabilities in all sets and displays dangerous capabilities in red.

 Basically, in a non-privileged container, the result might look like that: